maphaiyarath/NandToTetris/06/README.md

 # Assembler
--> the driver program is assembler.rb
+## The driver program is 'assembler.rb'.
--> to use the assembler, type './assembler.rb yourProgram.asm' in the command line
+###To use the assembler, type './assembler.rb yourProgram.asm' in the command line.